-Each time a new function block is inserted, these parameters are shown in the Function Block Instance dialog box in the Application Configuration tool.
+Each time a new function block is selected, these parameters must be selected from the lists in the Application Configuration tool.
 The three parameters are selectable and not selectable depending on the function block type.
-The cycle time is predefined to one value.
+The cycle time may be predefined to one value.
 The instance number is a counter for the total possible number of function blocks of that type used within the application configuration.